dfreelon/news_extract/README.md

 ### NexisUni export instructions

 1. Make sure you are exporting full documents with no attachments, not just the results list.
 2. Export in RTF format.
+(Note: you can export up to 100 articles at a time if you create an individual NexisUni account and change your personal settings accordingly.)
 3. Save documents in a single file.
 4. Uncheck all options on the "Formatting Options" tab.